rgeoghegan/ocaml-redis/README.md

     rake test

-To run a simple smoke test on a redis server *you don't mind completely wiping* running on your localhost, execute:
+To run a simple smoke test on a redis server *you do not mind completely wiping* running on your localhost, execute:

     rake smoke_test